diptiman-mohanta/Text-Normalization-for-Automatic-Speech-Recognition/README.md

 - Mostly from corpus alignment issues, e.g., digit duplications ("twelve thousand seventy one" → "120071" instead of "12071") and ("five million croatian kuans"→ "5 million million czk" instead of "5 million hrk" as on of the cause is hrk tag is too rare in the dictionary)
 ---
+## Paper 2: A unified transformer-based framework for duplex test normalization

+- Authors: Tuan Manh Lai, Yang Zhang, Evelina Bakhturina, Boris Ginsburg, and Heng Ji
+- Published On:
+- This "duplex" approach addresses the inefficiency of maintaining separate models for TN (in TTS systems) and ITN (in ASR systems), reducing complexity in production spoken dialog systems.
+- Model Architecture: It contains two components—a tagger for span detection and a normalizer for conversion—built on pretrained transformers.
+- Achieves SOTA sentence-level accuracy on Google TN dataset (EN: TN 98.36%, ITN 93.17%; RU: TN 96.21%, ITN 85.67%).
+Also strong on a new German dataset from Spoken Wikipedia (TN 94.34%, ITN 87.71%) and an internal English TN dataset (>95% without fine-tuning).

+### Methodology

+- Task Indicator: to apply duplex mode they append a task indicator (e.g., "TN" for written input, "ITN" for spoken).
+- Transformer-Based Tagger: given orginal input sequence *T* = (t<sub>1</sub>,t<sub>2</sub>,......,t<sub>n</sub>), a task indicator token t<sub>0</sub> (t<sub>0</sub> ∈ {TN,ITN}) is added to the begining.
+Then the actual input sequence become (t<sub>0</sub>,t<sub>1</sub>,t<sub>2</sub>,......,t<sub>n</sub>).
+The role of the tagger is to predict a sequence of labels (y<sub>0</sub>,y<sub>1</sub>,y<sub>2</sub>,......,y<sub>n</sub>), where y<sub>i</sub> is th label corresponding to toke t<sub>i</sub>.
+The labels are {B,I}-TASK (indicator), {B,I}-SAME (keep as-is), {B,I}-PUNCT (punctuation), {B,I}-TRANSFORM(A semiotic span).
+This tagger first forms a contextualized representation for each input token using a transformer encoder like BERT.
+Then this is feed into a softmax layer to classify over the tagging labels. and to train the tagger a cross entropy loss function is used.
+- Transfomer-Based Normalizer: Let *S* = (s<sub>1</sub>,s<sub>2</sub>,......,s<sub>m</sub>) be the set of all (predicted) semiotic spans in the input sequence T. *m* denotes the no of semiotic spans.
+The role of the normalizer is to transform each semiotic span into its appropriate from.
+For each semiotic span, input includes: task indicator + left context + "<m> span </m>" + right context (special tokens <m> </m> highlight the span).First, an input sequence of tokens is mapped into a sequence of input embeddings, which is then passed into the encoder.
+The encoder consists of a stack of Transformer layers that map the sequence of input embeddings into a sequence of feature vectors.
+The decoder is also Transformer-based.
+It produces an output sequence in auto-regressive manner: at each output time-step, the decoder attends to the encoder’s output sequence and to its previous outputs to predict the next output token.This model i trained using a standard maximum likelihood i.e. using teacher forcing and a cross entropy loss.
+To make this tagger more reboust noisy spans are added to it.